gwen-interpreter/gwen-web/doc/START.md

 the Firefox and Chrome browsers only.

-Next, open a command prompt / shell in your gwen installation directory and issue the following command if you are using Firefox or Chrome:
+Next, open a command prompt / shell in your gwen installation directory and issue the following command if you are using Firefox or Chrome (replace all forward slashes with back slashes if you are on a windows platform):

 ```
 bin/gwen -b features/floodio